puzzle/amm-techlab/content/en/docs/05.0/additional/operators.md

 ### Subscription

-> :warning: Since operator subscriptions need cluster-admin permissions, your local cluster-admin has already created the project and the subscription for you.
-Please proceed with creating the etcd-cluster.
+Warning: {{% alert title="Warning" color="secondary" %}}Since operator subscriptions need cluster-admin permissions, your local cluster-admin has already created the project and the subscription for you.
+Please proceed with creating the etcd-cluster.{{% /alert %}}

 To be able to consume an operator we will create a subscription within a project.
 This will enable the CRDs, as well as install the operator that watches our CRDs as well as the deployed clusters.